April 1899, 7 Hawthorn Street, Dayton, Ohio

 The questions are all about finding knowledge that may be valuable in our business.
 Knowledge with high value naturally gives a high score.

 Estimating the Uncertainty reduction is an excellent opportunity to discuss different horizons and find the proper balance between investments in your current or future business.
 In general, User-business value is higher for the existing business, and Uncertainty reduction is higher for possible future business.
+Consequently, putting Value on Learning is about motivating investments for the future.

 Time criticality can be based on how the user value decays over time but can also be based on how the value of knowledge decays over time.
 It is sometimes crucial to own a piece of knowledge before competitors get it.
 When everyone knows, the same knowledge may be hardly noticeable.
 By this logic, I propose to estimate Time criticality after the estimates of User Business value and Uncertainty reduction.